Brie wrapped in puff pastry and baked until it has thoroughly melted inside is one of the world's easiest yet tastiest appetizers.

 If you go with the crescent roll dough, look for dough sheets that don't have perforations in them.
 If you can't find the sheets, you'll need to press together the perforations.

-Variations and Substitutions for Baked Brie
+Variations for Easy Baked Brie

-We don't recommend substituting any other cheese for the brie in this recipe, but feel free to switch up some of the other ingredients.
+We don't recommend substituting any other cheese for the Brie in this recipe, but feel free to switch up some of the other ingredients.

-- Substitute honey for the maple syrup.
+- Substitute honey for the maple syrup, or delete the maple syrup altogether.

 - Add slivered almonds or crushed pecans on top of the jam.